 We value learning by doing.
 Our students complete internships, volunteer, travel around the country, and participate in over 400 study abroad opportunities to get hands-on experience in their field of study.

-ACES boasts a 91% freshman retention rating and a 75% four-year graduation rate, the highest graduation rate in the nation among comparable programs, according to US News & World Report.
+ACES boasts a 91% freshman retention rating and a 75% four-year graduation rate.
 Our graduation rate is also more than double the national average for public universities (33%, according to the U.S. Department of Education).
 This means students are both staying and succeeding in ACES.